Stake (“we”, “our”, “us”) is the trading name of:

 - Our employees and related bodies corporate;

-- Other existing or potential third party suppliers and service providers (including providers for the operation or optimisation of our websites and/or our business or in connection with providing you, or improving our, products and services);
+Other existing or potential third party service providers (including providers for the operation or optimisation of our websites and/or our business or in connection with providing you, or improving our, products and services);

-- Our existing or potential agents, professional advisers, business partners or partners;
+Our existing or potential agents, professional advisers, auditors, or business partners;

-- Specific third parties authorised by you to receive information held by us; and/or
+Specific third parties authorised by you to receive information held by us;

 The data we collect from you may be transferred to and stored somewhere outside of your local jurisdiction if we have specific agreements and/or due diligence in place.
 In certain circumstances it may also be processed by staff outside of the United Kingdom and those who work for us or a select third party.